nicolasH/frankensteins/readme.md

   file.
-For each category, the blurb file will be assembled and shown on the top-level projects index page (`projects/index.html`), and the individual projects `.md` file will be transformed into an index.html page in the project folder.
+For each category, the blurb file will be assembled and shown on the top-level projects index page (`projects/index.html`), and the individual projects `.md` file will be transformed into an `index.html` page in the project folder.

 **In the _pages_ folder**, the `.md` files will be transformed into `.html` file.
-If there is a `home.md` file, it will be used to create the site home page (it will appear above the latest blog post).
+If there is a `home.md` file, it will be used to when creating the site home page (it will appear above the latest blog post).
 Sub-folders are not supported.